 - Matte Mod Podge

 - Hard Coat Mod Podge

 I gave the frame a quick coat of spray paint and set it aside to dry.

-I flipped the scrap paper over and traced the outline of the frame opening (I cut it out just a bit larger so I would have some wiggle room).
+Flip the scrap paper over and trace the outline of the frame opening (I cut it out just a bit larger so I would have some wiggle room).

-I attached the paper to the drawer using regular matte Mod Podge smoothing out any wrinkles or air bubbles with my fingers and set it aside to dry.
+I attached the paper to the drawer using regular Matte Mod Podge smoothing out any wrinkles with my fingers.
+Then I set it aside to dry.

 After about 20 minutes I sealed the paper with a couple of coats of Hard Coat Mod Podge as I wanted it to be super durable.

 After the sealing coat had dried I used E-600 glue to attach the frame to the drawer front and then added the glass knob.

 All in all, the project took about an hour (mostly drying time).
 I think it adds a nice pop of color to my space.
 Also, the idea could be used to bling out any piece of furniture in need of a little pizazz.